My Way (Eddie Cochran song): Other recordings

 "My Way" has been recorded by The Who who also performed it live at the Fillmore East in New York on April 6, 1968.
 The studio recording is on the reissued Odds & Sods compilation album.

 George Thorogood recorded the song on his 1979 Better Than the Rest album.
 He also released the song as a 45 single on MCA in the U.S. and Australia.

 The song has also been recorded by Blue Rock in 1977 on EMI in Belgium, The Real Kids in 1977, The Rattlers on their Live in Europe album, Dr. Feelgood in 1984 on Demon Records, The Rockats in 1982, who performed the song on the USA Hot Spots TV program, Johnny Angel and the Nomads, Guana Batz in 1986 on I.D.
-Records, and a live version in 2010 by Eddie Nichols, The Blasters, James Intveld, and Albert Lee at the Eddie Cochran Festival.
+Records, and a live version in 2010 by Eddie Nichols.
+The Blasters, James Intveld, and Albert Lee performed the song at the Eddie Cochran Festival.